Boilerplate Language Q & A

 Submit a revised Worksheet for approval every time information is updated.

 WHAT SHOULD I DO WHEN A STUDY IS AMENDED?

 When the Network distributes an amendment to a study, any changes to the consent form included as part of the amendment need to be made.
+Within 30 days of an amendment, the Signatory Institution must update any CIRB-approved boilerplate language not already implemented in the consent document for all studies open to enrollment.
 If the only change to the consent form as a result of the amendment is the Protocol Version Date, the Protocol Version Date must be updated in the institution’s consent form.

 Changes already approved as part of the amendment and changes to the Protocol Version Date do not require further CIRB review.